JeffSouzaXD/JeffSouzaXD/README.md

     <img align_item ="center" alt = ".NET" src = "https://img.shields.io/badge/.NET-5C2D91?style=for-the-badge&logo=.net&logoColor=white"/>
 </div></br>

-For more details about my skills and my complete professional journey, I invite you to explore my full profile on LinkedIn.
+On my LinkedIn, you'll discover a deep dive into my journey in the field of technology.
+I invite you to join me on an exciting adventure of discoveries and enthusiasm in the world of tech.
 After all, continuous learning and growth are the main drivers of my journey in technology.
 Together, we are ready to tackle challenges and embrace the opportunities that the world of technology offers.

 ----------------------------------------------------------------------------